Moving beyond winner takes all, strengthening cooperative and collaborative impact

-Communities and our Earth are facing many challenges and crises including the climate emergency, increasing concentration of wealth at the same time as increasing homelessness, housing affordability, poverty, food insecurity and community tensions.
+Communities and our Earth are facing unprecedented crises and challenges including Covid19, the climate emergency, biodiversity loss, increasing concentration of wealth, community divisions, decreasing trust in our institutions, increasing homelessness, housing affordability issues, poverty, food insecurity and inadequate democratic processes.

-InCollaboration recognises the interrelatedness of issues and opportunities.
+We recognise the interrelatedness of issues and opportunities.
 We spark and facilitate discussions to take into account the complexity of issues.
-We connect ideas and issues for holistic and integrated responses, co-creating strategy as we do this.
+We connect ideas and issues for holistic and integrated responses, co-creating and adapting strategy as we do this.

 Facilitating connections for resilient and inclusive communities

 InCollaboration supports and facilitates connections for leaders who are working with their communities to increase community resilience.
 Community issues include increasing homelessness, housing affordability, mental health issues, change driven by emerging technologies, changing demographics, community conflict, environmental crises, and disruption to a number of our industries leading to employment uncertainty.

-We support leaders to be inclusive of marginalised groups, including Aboriginal and Torres Strait Islanders, culturally diverse groups, LGBTI groups, refugees and people with a disability.
+We support leaders to be inclusive of marginalised groups, including Aboriginal and Torres Strait Islanders, culturally diverse groups, LGBTI groups, refugees and people with disability.

 Facilitating connections for economic fairness and the common good

 InCollaboration connects leaders to initiatives locally and globally focused on greater cooperation and sharing, recognising everyone has a right to food, water, energy, housing and social care.